4706 Mount Rubidoux Dr

 There is also the tale of the “unseen beings” that stack piles of rocks in groups of three perfect pyramid shapes immediately behind hikers.

 Then there’s the rumor of a secret tunnel dating back to the Prohibition days that connects to the Mission Inn.

 It is said to have once been used to smuggle and stash alcohol back in the day.

 There is also an alleged Paleolithic painting of a horse that apparently appeared out of nowhere, with no record of its existence, despite the fact that it appears to be 10,000-50,000 years old.
 I would love to find this!

 Others tell of ghostly robed figures that walk along the edge of the mountain and are visible from nearby.
 Despite the park closing at sunset, it seems like all the fun stuff is going on after dark!

-I scrambled around the rocks a little and found so many pretty spots, huge rocks and a legitimate cave!
+I scrambled around the rocks a little and found so many pretty spots, huge rocks and a beautiful rock shelter!

 It is impossible to show the size of this cave without a person for size-reference.
 That is an opening at the top, which was probably around 15-20 feet above.
 It was really cool in here!
 To me, this is the real secret spot of Mt.
 Rubidoux.
 The approximate location is here: 33.984004, -117.393236